klisiubb/event-app/README.md

 - [x] Build a statistics page for overall performance metrics.
 - [ ] Enhance email and notification features.
 - [x] Implement a countdown timer for the start of events.
+- [ ] Build outstanding landing page.
+- [ ] Change default QR codes with branding images.
+- [ ] Add sponsors/partners and rewards to landing page.
+- [ ] Create stunning landing page.
 - [ ] Explore additional features and improvements.
-- [ ] Build outstanding landing page

 ## License